|

 Repropagate the negates back into subtracts, since no other pass currently does it.

-Now transform the PLUS_EXPR into a MINUS_EXPR and replace the RHS of the PLUS_EXPR with the operand of the NEGATE_EXPR.
+the RHS of the PLUS_EXPR with the operand of the NEGATE_EXPR.
+We have

-Transform "x = -a; y = b - x" into "y = b + a", getting rid of one operation.
+plus_negates vector.
+Transform "x = -a; y = b - x" into "y = b + a", getting

 References repeat_factor_d::count, and repeat_factor_d::rank.